Imagine for a minute you could access whatever apps and websites you want in China.

 You won't see 12VPN recommended on many VPN comparison websites and for the simple reason, most Chinese related VPN guides haven't done any extensive on the ground testing.

-Our reports show that 12VPN is one of the best choices with a range of China specific security features.
-This Hong Kong-based service is active in unblocking access across China and works to ensure their service is continually accessible across the country.
+This Hong Kong-based provider is active in unblocking access across China and works to ensure their service is continually accessible across the country.

-Speed tests carried out show extremely favourable results.
-However, the best rates are using Shadowsocks, so there’s a lack of privacy for the speed advantages.
+Speed tests carried out showed extremely favourable results.
+However, the best rates are using Shadowsocks, so there's a lack of privacy for the speed advantages.
 OpenVPN speeds are generally good but slower than ExpressVPN.

 Payments are accepted using a variety of international payment methods and local payments such as Alipay and UnionPay.
 The service also allows Bitcoin payments which is excellent if you're wary about signing up to a VPN in China or for use there.